-In addition the Invitational includes recreational activities such as local tours, campfires and lumberjack skills events.
-Although competitive in nature, the Invitational is managed as an extensive forestry educational experience.
+In addition, the Invitational includes recreational activities such as local tours, campfires and lumberjack skills events.
+Although competitive in nature, the Invitational is managed as a wideranging forestry educational experience.
 It provides an opportunity for exploration of the broad aspects of forestry.
 The setting, contests, leadership, and supplementary events are all directed to this end.

-The Invitational is sponsored by Farm Credit System Foundation, Chesapeake Energy Corporation, Sustainable Forestry Initiative, Inc., Alpha Natural Resources, West Virginia University Extension Service, and the Association of Natural Resource Extension Professionals.
-The event is organized and managed by a national steering committee consisting of Extension Service forestry professionals, county Extension educators, US Forest Service professionals, forestry industry representatives, state forestry agency professionals and other university faculty.
+The event is organized and managed by a national steering committee consisting of Extension Service forestry professionals, county Extension educators, forestry industry representatives, state forestry agency professionals and other university faculty.